Discrete trace formulas and holomorphic functional calculus for the adjacency matrix of regular graphs: Introduction

 \subsection{Main theorem}

-Building upon a combinatorial observation of Serre \cite{Ser97}, see also Davidoff, Sarnak, and Valette \cite{DSV03}, we give an elementary construction of discrete trace formulas for a $(q+1)$-regular graph $G=(V,E)$.
+Building upon a combinatorial observation of Friedman \cite[Lemma 3.3]{Fri91}, we give an elementary construction of discrete trace formulas for a $(q+1)$-regular graph $G=(V,E)$.
 The non-backtracking walks are intrinsically related with Chebyshev-type polynomials $X_{r,q}(x)$.
-More precisely, we define the non-backtracking matrix $A_{r}$ of length $r$ by then there holds
+More precisely, there holds